giridhar7632/Three.js/08-lights.md

 renderer.shadowMapEnabled = true
 ```

-This tells renderer to cast shadows in the scene.
+This tells the renderer to cast shadows in the scene.

 > Three.js by default uses shadow maps.
-The way a shadow map works is, for every light that casts shadows all objects marked to cast shadows are rendered from the point of view of the light.
+A shadow map works is, for every light that casts shadows all objects marked to cast shadows are rendered from the point of view of the light.

 If your shadow looks a bit blocky around its edges, it means the shadow map is too small.
 To increase the shadow map size.
 You can define `shadowMapHeight` and `shadowMapWidht` properties for the light.
 Alternatively, you can also try to change the `shadowMapType` property of `WebGLRenderer`.
 You can set this to `THREE.BasicShadowMap`, `THREE.PCFShadowMap`, or `THREE.PCFSoftShadowMap`.